 In the upper righthand corner of the control panel is a "H/W Installed" drop-down list.
-At the time of this writing, the Delta Mac ASIO drivers will support only a single Delta device, and of course the sound Manager will support only one stereo pair regardless of how many audio cards are installed in your system.
-The H/W Installed list will display "Delta 1010 as the active device in the control panel".
+At the time of this writing, the Delta Mac ASIO drivers will support only a single Delta device, and of course the Sound Manager will support only one stereo pair regardless of how many audio cards are installed in your system.
+The H/W Installed list will display "Delta 66 as the active device in the control panel."

-Delta 1010 Recording Tutorials
+Delta 66 Recording Tutorials

-In this section we will explore a few sample setups for recording and playback using the Delta 1010 Digital Recording System.
-This is by no means an exhaustive tutorial but its intent is to help you understand most of the Delta 1010's feature set.
-Before beginning, you should open your music software and profile the Delta 1010, enable its drivers, or otherwise setup the software for operation with the Delta 1010.
+In this section we will explore a few sample setups for recording and playback using the Delta 66 Digital Recording Interface.
+This is by no means an exhaustive tutorial but its intent is to help you understand most of the Delta 66's feature set.
+Before beginning, you should open your music software and profile the Delta 66, enable its drivers, or otherwise setup the software for operation with the Delta 66.

 NOTE: All of these examples refer to the Windows MME driver names.
-If you're using ASIO drivers, you'll need to substitute the appropriate driver names when referring to software inputs or outputs.
+If you're using ASIO or Apple Sound Manager drivers, you'll need to substitute the appropriate driver names when referring to software inputs or outputs.
+On the Macintosh, substitute "SM/ASIO" for Delta Control Panel references to "WavOut."